ddnexus/pagy/docs/extras/responsive.md

 **Notice**: Unless you are going to override a `pagy_nav_responsive` or `pagy_nav_bootstrap_responsive` helper you can ignore this method.

-This is a `Pagy` instance method that returns the data structure used by the `pagy_nav_responsive` and `pagy_nav_bootstrap_responsive` helpers in order to build the html and the javascript codes needed to make pagy responsive to different widths.
+This is a `Pagy` instance method that returns the data structure used by the `pagy_nav_responsive` and `pagy_nav_bootstrap_responsive` helpers in order to build the html and the javascript codes needed to make Pagy responsive to different widths.

 ### pagy_nav_responsive(pagy, ...)